jamyryals/config/README.markdown

 ## Caching

-By defalut config.net caches configuration values for 1 hour.
+By default Config.Net caches configuration values for 1 hour.
 After that it will read it again from the list of configured stores.
 If you want to change it to something else set the variable in the `OnConfigure` method:

 ```csharp
 protected override void OnConfigure(IConfigConfiguration configuration)